-In connection with a private placement transaction that occurred on June 12, 2020 (the "2020 Private Placement"), the Company, Steiner Leisure and, solely for the purpose of Section 18 thereof, Haymaker, entered into a Governance Agreement (the "Governance Agreement"), pursuant to which, Steiner Leisure and certain of its affiliates were granted certain consent, director designation, and other rights with respect to the Company.
+In connection with the 2020 Private Placement, the Company, Steiner Leisure and, solely for the purpose of Section 18 thereof, Haymaker, entered into a Governance Agreement (the "Governance Agreement"), pursuant to which, Steiner Leisure and certain of its affiliates were granted certain consent, director designation, and other rights with respect to the Company.
 The Governance Agreement superseded the Director Designation Agreement, dated as of November 1, 2018, by and among the Company, Steiner Leisure and Haymaker.
 Under the terms of the Governance Agreement, among other things, Steiner Leisure has the right to designate and appoint two directors so long as Steiner Leisure and its affiliates own at least 15% of the issued and outstanding common shares and one director so long as Steiner Leisure and its affiliates own at least 5% of the issued and outstanding common shares.
-Although Steiner Leisure owns less than 5% of our outstanding shares of common stock as of the date of this annual report, two directors originally nominated by Steiner Leisure continue to serve on our Board.
+Although Steiner Leisure owns less than 5% of our outstanding shares of common stock as of the date of this Annual Report on Form 10-K, two directors originally nominated by Steiner Leisure continue to serve on our Board.
 The continued service by these two directors has been approved by our Board.